fredgibbs/fredgibbs.github.io/courses/making-history/schedule.md

 {% include alert.html class='warning' title='Due this week' text="
 Less writing this week, but the quizzes will test your familiarity with the brief lectures and readings, as well as help emphasize what I think are the most important points to take away for the topic.
-- M, W, F: Lecture/reading QUIZ
+- MONDAY: Lecture response
+- WEDNESDAY: Reading reflection
+- FRIDAY: Reading reflection
 "%}

 ### Monday
+- Video: Background for next chapters

+### Wednesday
 - Popkin, Chapter 4: Rise of Academic Scholarship and Nationalist History, 71--100.

+### Friday
+- Popkin, Chapter 5: Scientific History in an Era of Conflict, 101--129.

+## Week 4 (Feb 8--12)

+### Monday
+- Popkin, Chapter 6: From Objectivity to the "Culture Wars", 133--146.
+- Maza, _Thinking about History_, 178--185 (until the new section starts).

 ### Wednesday
-- Popkin, Chapter 5: Scientific History in an Era of Conflict, 101--129.

-### Friday
-- Popkin, Chapter 6: From Objectivity to the "Culture Wars", 133--170.
+- Popkin, Chapter 6: From Objectivity to the "Culture Wars", 146--170.

-## Week 4 (Feb 8--12):
+## Week 5 (Feb 15--19)
-Our next book introduces and explains some critical questions that we should always be asking about every history we encounter.
+Our next book (though we briefly dabbled in it already) introduces and explains some critical questions that we should always be asking about every history we encounter.
 It sort of picks up where the other book leaves off (with some helpful overlap), and largely focuses on contemporary history writing and what's new about it as opposed to past traditions.
-This book is really the meat of the course.
 We will apply these questions (and historical examples) to analyzing our final book for the course at the end of the term.

 {% include alert.html class='warning' title='A few reflections' text="
 There are TWO reflection assignment for this week, one for each chapter.